 \section{Appendix - Any graph from $G_{k,d}$ is a part of a bifurcation diagram}

-Let $S$ be a closed, smooth manifold of dimension $d>1$ and choose some $k>0$.
+Let $S$ be a closed smooth manifold of dimension $d>1$ and choose some $k>0$.
 As shown in Section \ref{laws}, in general, the set $G_{k,d}$ is larger than $B_k(S)$, in the sense that the inclusion $B_k(S)\subseteq G_{k,d}$ should be expected to be strict (see the discussion immediately after Definition \ref{graphset}).
 Here we study the relationship between $G_{k,d}$ and $B_k(S)$ more closely.
-We begin by proving that despite $G_{k,d}$ being in general larger than $B_k(S)$, in a sense the set $G_{k,d}$ is not "too far away" from $B_k(S)$.
+We begin by proving that despite $G_{k,d}$ being in general larger than $B_k(S)$, the set $G_{k,d}$ is not "too far away" from $B_k(S)$.
 In detail, we prove:

-\begin{theorem} Let $\Gamma\in G_{k,d}$ be a connected diagram (possibly with infinitely many vertices).
-Then, there exists a smooth, closed manifold $S'$ of dimension $d'\geq d$ and an isotopy $f_t:S'\to S'$, $t\in[0,1]$ of continuous maps with a bifurcation diagram $\Gamma'$ s.t. the following holds: \begin{itemize} \item There is an embedding of the vertices of $\Gamma$ inside the set of vertices of $\Gamma'$, denoted by $f:V_\Gamma\to V_{\Gamma'}$. \item If $v_1,v_2\in V_\Gamma$ are connected by an edge, $f(v_1)$ and $f(v_2)$ are connected by an edge; hence, this edge is possibly splitting by two, as in Figure \ref{mod4}. \end{itemize}

-\end{theorem} \begin{proof} Assume $dim(S)=d>1$.
+\begin{theorem} Let $\Gamma\in G_{k,d}$ be a connected colored graph (possibly with countably many vertices).
+Then, there exists a closed smooth manifold $S'$ of dimension $d'\geq d$ and an isotopy $f_t:S'\to S'$, $t\in[0,1]$ of continuous maps with periodic orbits, which bifurcate as dictated by $\Gamma$.
+More precisely, there exists a graph $\Gamma'$ encoding the bifurcations of some periodic orbits for the isotopy $f_t:S'\to S'$ s.t. $\Gamma\subseteq \Gamma'$. \end{theorem} \begin{proof} Assume $dim(S)=d>1$.
 We first prove the theorem under the assumption $\Gamma$ is a tree.
 To do so, begin by embedding $\Gamma$ as a curve in $\mathbb{R}^d\times[0,1]$.
-To continue, blow up the (possibly branched) curve $\Gamma$ into a precompact "branched tube" $T$ (not necessarily with the same topological type of $\Gamma$) - in particular, we choose $T$ satisfying the following: \begin{enumerate} \item $\overline{T}$ is compact in $\mathbb{R}^n\times[0,1]$. \item $\partial T$ is a smooth $n$-dimensional manifold. \end{enumerate}
+To continue, blow up the (possibly branched) curve $\Gamma$ into a precompact "branched tube" $T$ (not necessarily with the same topological type of $\Gamma$) - in particular, we choose $T$ satisfying the following: \begin{enumerate} \item $\overline{T}$ is compact in $\mathbb{R}^d\times[0,1]$. \item $\partial T$ is a smooth $n$-dimensional manifold. \end{enumerate}